yuxi120407/Communication-oriented-Autoencoders---where-Shannon-meets-Wiener/README.md

 # Communication-oriented-Autoencoders---where-Shannon-meets Wiener
-The python codes of paper "Communication-oriented Autoencoders - where Shannon meetsWiener"
+The python codes of paper "Communication-oriented Autoencoders - where Shannon meets Wiener"

 ### Installation